automutate/automutate/test/cases/README.md

 ## Sample Usage

-Define a test file with TypeScript similar to the following:
+Define a test file with JavaScript or TypeScript similar to the following:

 ```typescript
 import * as path from "path";